 NERC intends to manage demand by working in partnership with research organisations, asking them to self regulate their submissions and concentrate effort on competitive proposals.
 All research organisations that apply to NERC for funding will be required to participate in demand management and will be eligible for sanction if progress in reducing uncompetitive proposals is not observed to the targets and timescales agreed.
 Each institution has been requested to nominate a designated first point of contact for subsequent demand management correspondence and interactions.
 NERC demand management will operate either at an organisational or departmental level, depending on the preference of the research organisation.

 The overall aim of introducing these measures is to increase success rates in NERC responsive mode schemes year on year for several years.
 All research organisations will be encouraged to put their own internal quality control systems in place, although decisions as to how demand management is implemented locally will be for individual institutions to decide.

 1 Initially defined as those receiving a final grade of 6 (out of 10) or below for excellence (see section 8, Panel Scoring System).

 Guidance for standard research grant panel meetings (62KB)

 NERC will provide appropriate information (performance data and analyses) to all research organisations to assist self regulation.
-In summer 2012, NERC will provide data on past performance to individual institutions and then, annually from autumn 2013, we will provide a digest of subsequent performance data.
+In summer 2012, NERC provided the first set of data on past performance to individual institutions and then, annually from autumn 2013, we will provide a digest of subsequent performance data.
 Other Research Councils intend to take similar steps, and RCUK-wide discussions are now establishing the range and scope of data that it would be appropriate to make available to research organisations.
 We intend to provide the designated research organisation demand management contact(s) with, as a minimum, the following data on the performance of their institution or department in responsive mode: